ryotsu/rox/README.md

 # Rox

-Lox programming language from [crafting interpreters](https://www.craftinginterpreters.com/) written in Rust.
+Lox programming language from [Crafting Interpreters](https://www.craftinginterpreters.com/) written in Rust.

+You can check out the live playground [here](https://ryotsu.github.com/rox/).

 ## Build

-By default it prints the debug opcodes and traces execution.
+By default it prints the debug opcodes, traces execution and logs gc.
 You can build it without those features:

 `$ cargo build --release --no-default-features`

 ## Run